amitiuttarwar/bitcoin-notes/c++/keywords.md

   `inline`)
 - If an extern variable is initialized, the extern keyword is ignored because a declaration with an initializer is a definition.

+### semaphores
+- semaphores can be used for thread safety. they are fundamentally different than atomics because if there isn't enough of the resource, it can tell the thread to "wait in line", and let it resume once there is availability.